-If you’ve gone through a divorce—or are currently in the process—it’s essential to understand how life insurance policies are impacted and what steps you must take to protect your intended beneficiaries.
-If you have a Mississippi life insurance policy dispute contact our firm.
+If you’ve gone through a divorce or are currently in the process it’s essential to understand how life insurance policies are impacted and what steps you must take to protect your intended beneficiaries.

 Can an Ex-Spouse Still Receive Life Insurance After Divorce?

-Surprisingly, yes—unless the policy is updated, your ex could still receive the full death benefit.
+Surprisingly, yes unless the policy is updated, your ex could still receive the full death benefit depending on your state.
 Most people name their spouse as the primary beneficiary when they buy life insurance during marriage.
 But many forget to change it after the relationship ends.

 Here’s a common scenario: